hwahyeon/class-reactjs-beginner/README.md

 This course consists of both **old and new styles of React**.
 I learned the new style course first, so I'll document it first.

-Traces of studying basic can be found in these folders
+Traces of studying basic theories can be found in these folders
 * react-for-beginners
 * react-for-beginners-old
 * react_app